Asymptotically tight security analysis of quantum key distribution based on universal source compression: Discussion

 Our new PEC-based analysis developed here has limited applicability compared to the conventional PEC-based analysis since our new analysis requires permutation symmetry in the protocol.
-In this regard, another big open problem is to develop a universal classical source compression with quantum side information for a set of non-i.i.d.~quantum states.
-If this could be achieved, then we do not need to use the i.i.d.~reduction in the security analysis anymore, which then means we do not need to impose a permutation symmetry.
-Considering a set of quantum Markovian states may be a first step towards this, which may be a counterpart in the PEC-based approach for the entropy-accumulation theorem~\cite{Dupuis2020,Metger2022,Metger2023,Arqand2024} in the LHL-based approach.
+In this regard, another open problem is to develop a classical (universal) source compression with quantum side information for more general non-i.i.d.~quantum states.
+If this could be achieved, then we would not need to use the i.i.d.~reduction in the security analysis anymore, which then means we would not need to impose a permutation symmetry.
+Considering a set of quantum Markovian states may be a first step towards this, which may be a counterpart in the PEC-based approach for the entropy-accumulation theorem~\cite{Dupuis2020, Metger2022, Metger2023, Arqand2024} in the LHL-based approach.